fvdm/snippets/README.md

 Get one specific cookie

 **name** _(optional)_
 The name of the cookie you're looking for.
-Leave out to return all cookies.

 	// foo = bar
 	var foo = getCookie('foo');